 Religion provides an implausible and unsatisfactory answer.
 We’re taught that God always is, has always been and will always be, so shut up with the questions already.
 You wouldn’t understand and anyway it’s a sin to question the hierarchy.
 Just put your fingers in your ears and sing la-la-la-I-can’t-hear-you (preferably in Latin).
 In short, don’t ask and pretend you don't care.

 Science doesn’t serve us any better.
 The current consensus among cosmologists is that the universe began with a big bang, but that also raises questions – what caused the bang?
 How can an entire universe be compressed into a singularity?
 Can it happen again?
 And what came before the big bang?

 Stephen Hawking understood more about the physical origins of the universe than anyone.
-He said that information can’t survive a trip through the big bang, so it’s impossible to know what preceded the universe.
+In his book "A Brief History of Time" Hawking wrote that information can’t survive a trip through the big bang, so it’s impossible to know what preceded our universe.
 In addition, he said that time began with the beginning of the universe.
 Not only is it impossible to have knowledge of anything prior to the big bang, the very concept of ‘before’ doesn’t apply.
 Our reality begins with the big bang and that’s all we know or can know.
 His only answer is that it’s pointless to ask the question.
 Just put your fingers in your ears and sing la-la-la-I-can’t-hear-you (preferably with equations).
 In short, don’t ask and pretend it doesn’t matter.

 So, whither faith?
 I can't escape my childhood beliefs and I won't abandon my adult education.
 I find value in both religion and science, even though neither can provide satisfactory answers.
 The big questions continue to draw me in, like a moth to a flame.
 So I continue to believe, continue to doubt, and continue to wonder.